ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/ContainerQuickstart.rst

 After this command runs, the local working directory should contain the ``modulefiles`` directory.

-To activate the regional workflow, run the following commands:
+To activate the workflow, run the following commands:

 .. code-block:: console